dqfan2012/an-intro-to-programming-with-cpp-diane-zak/README.md

-# an-intro-to-programming-with-cpp-diane-zak
+# Introduction

-These are my solutions to all the problems in the An Introduction To Programming with C++ by Diane Zak
+These are my solutions to all the problems in the `An Introduction To Programming with C++`, Eighth Edition by Diane Zak.
+This only includes my coding solutions.
+I did not include answers to any of the exercises in the book.